-On the whole, the Bank recorded profit before tax of GHS1.3 million in 2022 compared to the loss of GHS2.7 million in 2021.
-After consideration of taxes, the profit after tax stood at GHS1.2 million compared to the loss after tax of GHS1.9 million in 2021.
+Your Bank recorded profit before tax of GHS2.1million in 2023 compared to GHS1.3 million in 2022.
+After consideration of taxes, the profit after tax stood at GHS1.29 million compared to the after tax of GHS1.21 million in 2022.

-It is important to state Ladies and Gentlemen that; efforts are still being made to retrieve the locked up funds to improve shareholders' worth.
+It is important to state Ladies and Gentlemen that; efforts are still being made to retrieve the locked up funds to improve shareholder value.